parthasarathi019/babytoys-Client/README.md

 ## Demo

-You can access a live demo of EduPlayMart at -> [EduPlayMart](https://eduplaymart-sam.web.app)
+You can access a live demo of BabyToys at -> [BabyToys](https://baby-toy.netlify.app)

 ## Server Side Repository

-Click here for the server side repo -> https://github.com/showkatali-dev/eduPlayMart-server
+Click here for the server side repo -> https://github.com/parthasarathi019/babytoys-server

 ## Technologies Used